nickpoison/tsda/README.md

 - All the (updated) code used in the text  is in [Rcode.md](https://github.com/nickpoison/tsda/blob/master/Rcode.md)

-- When you are in a code block, you can copy the contents of the block by moving your mouse to the upper right corner and clicking on the copy icon ( &#128203; ).

 -  You can also download the file `Rcode.md` and use it directly: